 Human Shifting / Master of Disguise: Due can shapeshift thanks to her Inherent Skill "Liar's Mask", but she can only assume humanoid form.
 The only one we see doesn't even look that different from her real form.

-The Last of These Is Not Like the Others: She is the last Number to be introduced, the only one with a seiyuu who does not have a double role in this series, the only one who does not appear in the opening, the only one who actually kill people on-screen and the only one to be killed.
+The Last of These Is Not Like the Others: She is the last Number to be introduced, the only one with a seiyuu who does not have a double role in this series, the only one who does not appear in the opening, the only one who kills people on-screen and the only one to be killed.

 The Mole: Infiltrates the TSAB before the story begins, which is why you don't see her until the final episodes.
 She also infiltrated the Saint Church ten years ago to steal the Sankt Kaiser's DNA.
 The younger cyborgs have never met her.